-- A weakening of your immune system, increasing your chance of becoming sick
+- A weakened immune system, raising your chances of getting sick

-Many studies make it clear that sleep deprivation is dangerous.
-Sleep-deprived people who are tested by using a driving simulator or by performing a hand-eye coordination task perform as badly as or worse than those who are intoxicated.
+Studies make it clear that sleep deprivation is dangerous.
+People who missed some sleep before getting into a driving simulator or doing a hand-eye coordination task perform as badly as or worse than people who had been given alcohol.

-Some researchers, though, believe the numbers are actually much higher.
+Some researchers say the numbers are actually much higher.
 Since drowsiness is the brain's last step before falling asleep, driving while drowsy can -- and often does -- lead to disaster.
-Caffeine and other stimulants cannot overcome the effects of severe sleep deprivation.
+Stimulants like caffeine can’t stop the effects of severe sleep deprivation.

-The National Sleep Foundation says you are probably too drowsy to drive safely if you:
+The National Sleep Foundation says you’re probably too drowsy to drive safely if you: